Synergy Financial Management LLC Cuts Holdings in AbbVie Inc. (NYSE:ABBV)

-Synergy Financial Management LLC trimmed its holdings in shares of AbbVie Inc. (NYSE:ABBV) by 6.6% during the 1st quarter, HoldingsChannel.com reports.
-The firm owned 28,524 shares of the company’s stock after selling 2,023 shares during the quarter.
-Synergy Financial Management LLC’s holdings in AbbVie were worth $3,087,000 as of its most recent SEC filing.
+Synergy Financial Management LLC reduced its position in AbbVie Inc. (NYSE:ABBV) by 6.6% during the first quarter, HoldingsChannel.com reports.
+The institutional investor owned 28,524 shares of the company’s stock after selling 2,023 shares during the period.
+Synergy Financial Management LLC’s holdings in AbbVie were worth $3,087,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other institutional investors and hedge funds have also modified their holdings of ABBV.
-Alpha DNA Investment Management LLC purchased a new position in shares of AbbVie in the 4th quarter worth $33,000.
-ShoreHaven Wealth Partners LLC boosted its stake in shares of AbbVie by 150.4% in the 1st quarter.
-ShoreHaven Wealth Partners LLC now owns 318 shares of the company’s stock worth $35,000 after buying an additional 191 shares during the last quarter.
-Wealthcare Capital Management LLC bought a new position in AbbVie in the 1st quarter worth $45,000.
-IronBridge Private Wealth LLC bought a new position in AbbVie in the 4th quarter worth $52,000.
-Finally, TD Capital Management LLC raised its holdings in AbbVie by 30.7% in the 1st quarter.
-TD Capital Management LLC now owns 536 shares of the company’s stock worth $58,000 after purchasing an additional 126 shares during the period.
-Institutional investors and hedge funds own 65.98% of the company’s stock.
+Several other hedge funds have also recently added to or reduced their stakes in ABBV.
+OLD Mission Capital LLC purchased a new position in shares of AbbVie in the 3rd quarter worth $242,000.
+Ironwood Wealth Management LLC. raised its holdings in AbbVie by 707.2% in the 4th quarter.
+Ironwood Wealth Management LLC. now owns 2,696 shares of the company’s stock worth $289,000 after purchasing an additional 2,362 shares during the period.
+Camden National Bank raised its holdings in AbbVie by 2.3% in the 4th quarter.
+Camden National Bank now owns 10,924 shares of the company’s stock worth $1,171,000 after purchasing an additional 245 shares during the period.
+Trexquant Investment LP bought a new position in AbbVie in the 4th quarter worth $2,568,000.
+Finally, Stelac Advisory Services LLC bought a new position in AbbVie in the 4th quarter worth $324,000.
+Hedge funds and other institutional investors own 65.98% of the company’s stock.

 ABBV has been the topic of a number of recent research reports.
-BMO Capital Markets raised their target price on AbbVie from $127.00 to $129.00 and gave the stock an “outperform” rating in a report on Monday, May 3rd.
-Mizuho raised their price target on AbbVie from $126.00 to $128.00 and gave the company a “buy” rating in a report on Monday, May 3rd.
-SVB Leerink raised their price target on AbbVie from $140.00 to $144.00 and gave the company an “outperform” rating in a report on Tuesday, March 30th.
+Daiwa Capital Markets began coverage on AbbVie in a report on Friday, July 2nd.
+They issued an “outperform” rating on the stock.
+BMO Capital Markets raised their price target on AbbVie from $127.00 to $129.00 and gave the company an “outperform” rating in a report on Monday, May 3rd.
+Piper Sandler raised their price target on AbbVie from $120.00 to $124.00 and gave the company an “overweight” rating in a report on Friday, April 30th.
 Royal Bank of Canada began coverage on AbbVie in a report on Wednesday, April 7th.
 They set a $135.00 price target on the stock.
-Finally, Daiwa Capital Markets began coverage on AbbVie in a report on Friday, July 2nd.
-They set an “outperform” rating on the stock.
+Finally, Mizuho raised their price target on AbbVie from $126.00 to $128.00 and gave the company a “buy” rating in a report on Monday, May 3rd.
 One analyst has rated the stock with a sell rating, one has assigned a hold rating and twelve have given a buy rating to the company’s stock.
 AbbVie presently has an average rating of “Buy” and an average target price of $120.25.

 Shares of ABBV stock traded up $0.76 during trading hours on Friday, hitting $117.11.
 The stock had a trading volume of 96,141 shares, compared to its average volume of 5,508,540.
 AbbVie Inc. has a one year low of $79.11 and a one year high of $118.28.
 The company has a quick ratio of 0.73, a current ratio of 0.83 and a debt-to-equity ratio of 5.40.
 The business has a 50-day simple moving average of $114.61.
 The stock has a market capitalization of $206.84 billion, a PE ratio of 41.11, a price-to-earnings-growth ratio of 1.75 and a beta of 0.83.

-AbbVie (NYSE:ABBV) last issued its earnings results on Thursday, April 29th.
-The company reported $2.95 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $2.83 by $0.12.
+AbbVie (NYSE:ABBV) last released its quarterly earnings results on Thursday, April 29th.
+The company reported $2.95 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $2.83 by $0.12.
+The company had revenue of $13.01 billion during the quarter, compared to analyst estimates of $12.84 billion.
 AbbVie had a return on equity of 136.75% and a net margin of 10.28%.
-The firm had revenue of $13.01 billion for the quarter, compared to analysts’ expectations of $12.84 billion.
-During the same period in the previous year, the firm posted $2.42 earnings per share.
-The business’s revenue was up 50.9% compared to the same quarter last year.
+The firm’s revenue was up 50.9% on a year-over-year basis.
+During the same quarter last year, the business posted $2.42 earnings per share.
 As a group, analysts forecast that AbbVie Inc. will post 12.6 EPS for the current year.

 The business also recently declared a quarterly dividend, which will be paid on Monday, August 16th.
 Investors of record on Thursday, July 15th will be given a $1.30 dividend.
 The ex-dividend date is Wednesday, July 14th.
 This represents a $5.20 annualized dividend and a yield of 4.44%.
 AbbVie’s dividend payout ratio is currently 49.24%.